 We also received correspondence regarding the use of sheep for maintenance and the issues this causes to dog walkers.
 A further issue raised was the piece of wood nailed to the stile at the Garston Lane entrance to the field, when the sheep are grazing.
 This stile is actually redundant because Somerset Council installed a self-closing pedestrian gate next to it, so the nailed-on wood is not causing an obstruction (except to the sheep).
 The stile was only left in place because some residents expressed a preference to use this over the gate.

 The PC has spent vast amounts of time trying to reach an acceptable solution for all the different interested parties, and agreement with South West Heritage Trust, who manage the field on behalf of Somerset Council.
-Extensive consultations took place in the village, and the PC are not willing to re-open this discussion.
+Extensive consultations took place in the village, and the PC are not willing to re-open this discussion at the present time.

 10. FLOODING ISSUES / FLOOD PLAN – MW and AC have been attending meetings and are working on an application to the Somerset Authority Flood Resilience Fund.
 MW will put a request onto our Facebook page, asking that anyone who has flooded historically provides us with photographic evidence for our bid.